bassamanator/Sovol-SV06-firmware/README.md

 - [x] Add information about directory structure.
 - [ ] Create FAQ section.
 - [ ] Finalize filament sensor config and merge into `master`.
+- [ ] Create topic in Discussion section detailing how users should keep track of their own Klipper config using `git`.

 ## Stay Up-to-Date